 Disclosure: I was given product from Bondera Tile Mat Set to use in tiling our shower.
 The opinions expressed here are my own (or my husband’s!)

-Just to refresh your memory, my DIY hubby shared a great tutorial on the first part of tiling your shower with Bondera Tile Mat Set.
+Just to refresh your memory, my DIY hubby shared a great tutorial on DIY shower tile Part One, how to tile your shower with Bondera Tile Mat Set.
 (You really need to go read that post to see how we got to this point in the transformation.)

 Since the process has several steps I broke the tutorial up into two parts and now you’re ready for part two!